MaximeDeloche/tkinter-minesweeper/README.md

 	(ok, a bit dirty but by far the easiest way to share variables)
 - utils.py : various useful functions

+Question : where to put functions that have to modify my gui ?

 Needed classes
 --------------